scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/global-tables.rst

     Global Tables provide multi-region, active-active replication, which can keep your app online even if one AWS region goes down.

 #.
 You want a managed multi-region replication solution.
-    With Global Tables, AWS handles all the complexity of syncing data between replicas at a cost.
+    With Global Tables, AWS handles all the complexity of syncing data between replicas (at a cost).

 #.
 Your workload can tolerate DynamoDB’s eventual consistency model.
     Global Tables resolve conflicts using last writer wins (LWW) based on timestamps.